JuliaStats/Distributions.jl/doc/source/univariate.rst

     LogNormal(mu, sig)   # Log-normal distribution with log-mean mu and scale sig

+.. _normal:

 Normal Distribution
 ~~~~~~~~~~~~~~~~~~~~~~

-The probability density distribution of a *Normal distribution* with mean μ and standard deviation σ is
+The probability density distribution of a `Normal distribution <http://en.wikipedia.org/wiki/Normal_distribution>`_ with mean μ and standard deviation σ is

 .. math::